(See end of post for links to all the posts featuring this condo renovation!)

 For the rest of the space, we selected a very decently priced ceramic tile, and added the character with a classical design for the layout.
 The tub received a mixed treatment of tile, subway on the lower section and diagonal on top.
 The walls around the entire perimeter of the bathroom received the same subway tile with a chairrail height trim, with white painted upper walls.

 Clean and steam-line is key to aid in an easier cleaning job in the bathroom, and this toilet is perfect for that.
 Plus, by keeping it small, gives visual space between the tub and vanity, another tip to make the space appear larger.

 In the far corner on the left of the picture below, you can see the handsome open shelving unit that replaced that awkward linen closet before.

 Another huge key feature to this new design in renovating a condo bathroom is the mirror.
 It goes all the way from the ceiling to the counter.
 It’s amazing how that will ‘push’ the ceiling up.

-The vanity now, (this vanity was a fantastic buy, with great quality and prefinished in this wonderful grey paint) has open feet.
+The vanity now.
+This vanity was a fantastic buy, with great quality and prefinished in this wonderful grey paint, (shopping link at end) has open feet.
 Just that tip alone makes the space feel more spacious… causing the eye to see beyond somehow tricks the mind to make us feel the space is larger.

 Here’s another enlarging tip: Mount the mirror all the way from the countertop to the ceiling.